White House advisers warn of 'unrelenting' COVID-19 spread, 'whole lot of pain' | Health

 "We continue to see unrelenting, broad community spread in the Midwest, Upper Midwest and West.
 This will require aggressive mitigation to control both the silent, asymptomatic spread and symptomatic spread," one state's report said.
 At least seven states - Indiana, Ohio, Maine, Minnesota, Illinois, North Dakota and North Carolina - reported record one-day increases in COVID-19 cases on Thursday, according to a Reuters tally.

-Indiana also reported a record number of hospitalizations, which are soaring across the country and considered a reliable metric to gauge the course of the pandemic that is not affected by the amount of testing being done.
+Indiana also reported a record number of hospitalizations, which are soaring across the country, a metric not tied to the amount of testing being done.
 As of Thursday, there were 45,457 COVID-19 patients in U.S. hospitals, the highest since Aug.
 14.

+VIRUS 'RAGING' Ohio Governor Mike DeWine announced the creation of "COVID Defense Teams" of community leaders that will focus on steps to try and slow the spread.

 Russell Vinik, chief medical officer at University of Utah Health Plans, said the virus was spreading in his state predominantly through small social gatherings.
 As cases soar across Utah, Vinik said there was a dire need for specialized medical professionals to handle the surge.